replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ## Prerequisites

-While not an absolute requirement, this lab is written with *nix systems in mind, not Windows.
+While not an absolute requirement, this lab is written with *nix workstations in mind, not Windows.
 If you are following this lab on a Windows machine and find gaps, please let us know.

 You will need to have the following installed: